The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 If you really put each recipe under a microscope, you’ll notice Nom Nom’s recipes use potato, sweet potato, or brown rice as the second ingredient to round out its recipes and provide added protein and carbohydrates.
 Spot and Tango uses red quinoa, millet, or brown rice, depending on which recipe you choose.

-From there, each recipe includes a number of fresh vegetables (in Nom Nom’s case) or fruits and vegetables (in Spot and Tango’s case) before incorporating healthy oils, vitamins, minerals, and other supplements.
+From there, each recipe includes vegetables (in Nom Nom’s case) or fruits and vegetables (in Spot and Tango’s case) before incorporating healthy oils, vitamins, minerals, and other supplements.

 Nom Nom, on the other hand, looks better when you examine the food itself (see the photo at the top of the article).
-No fresh dog food that we’ve seen has more clearly identifiable chunks of real, whole-food ingredients.
+No premium dog food that we’ve tested has more clearly identifiable chunks of real, whole-food ingredients.

-Spot and Tango includes real fresh fruits in their recipe list, while Nom Nom doesn’t.
-But Nom Nom’s food clearly looks better than any fresh dog food we’ve tried.
+Spot and Tango includes real fruits in their recipe list, while Nom Nom doesn’t.
+But Nom Nom’s food clearly looks better than any premium dog food we’ve tried.
 Really, it’s a toss-up.

 Nom Nom

-Nom Nom offers four fresh dog food recipes with whole foods and oils that create healthy bodies and coats:
+Nom Nom offers four premium dog food recipes with whole foods and oils that create healthy bodies and coats:

 >> See Nom Nom’s full recipes…